 Another common stink is the stink of rotten eggs or sulfur.
 If this is what you experience, don’t fret since things can be done to get rid of the stink.
 Before we consider the solution, let’s first see what might be responsible for the smell.

-Sulfur or rotten egg smell is usually a result of bacteria in the toilet.
+Sulfur or rotten egg smell is usually a result of Trusted SourceMicrobiological Hazards of Household Toilets: Droplet Production and the Fate of Residual Organisms Large numbers of bacteria and viruses when seeded into household toilets were shown to remain in the bowl after flushing, and even continual flushing could not remove a persistent fraction.
+This was found to be due to the adsorption of the organisms to the porcelain surfaces of the bowl, with gradual elution occurring after each flush. www.ncbi.nlm.nih.gov .
 Finding the exact cause of Sulphur smell can be difficult.
 That is why most plumbers recommend that you carry out a test to know where exactly the smell is coming from.

 The test is pretty simple.
 First, fill a glass with water from the water that smells like Sulphur.
 Then fill another glass with water from another tap.
 Smell to determine whether the two smell like Sulphur.
 If both water glasses have a Sulphur smell, then the bacteria is likely in the water from all pipes in the home.

 On the other hand, if the smell comes from just one glass of water, only one pipe is contaminated.

 Solving this problem is relatively easy.
 If it is just a pipe with the smell, you can solve it by replacing the drains.
 Another thing that can be done to deal with this is to apply a disinfectant to remove the smell.

 Apart from the three causes we have considered, other things might be responsible.
 Some of these might be:

 Before you call in the services of a plumber, try to locate the problem.
 This can save you money if you can handle the situation yourself.